cocolovers/.github/profile/README.md

 Just two friends that love code together.

-Feel free to use our projets as you wish.
+Feel free to use our projects as you wish.